alexatwoodhead/UnitTest_RuleSet/README.md

 Exact or Contains (Default) matching to values for these log properies are baked into the unit tests.
 The subsequent UnitTest requires these expected routing outcomes are confirmed during testing.

-The output of tests are recorded and available via the noraml test url.
+The output of tests are recorded and available via the normal test url.
 This is dispayed at the conclusion of the unit test on the command line.

 ![Display Terminal output at end of test](/images/TestResults0.png "Display Terminal output at end of test")